 What to Expect

-Your First Appearance in Court
+Your First Appearance

+You will be asked if you are going to hire an attorney to help you with your case.
 If you are charged with any offense that could result in a jail sentence, you have a right to have an attorney help you with your case.
 If you cannot afford an attorney, the Montgomery County Public Defender’s Office may be able to represent you.
-The judge will give you time to talk with the Public Defender’s Office to see if their licensed attorneys can represent you.
+You will be given an opportunity to talk with a Public Defender’s Office screener to see if their licensed attorneys can represent you.

 If you need more time to speak with a private attorney, the judge will discuss that with you in court.
 If you want to go forward with your case, without an attorney, the judge will ask you to enter a plea.
 Under Ohio law, you can “plead” one of these three pleas:

+“Not Guilty” means that you do not admit to the charge(s).
 If you plead “Not Guilty” then your case will be set for a Trial.
 You will select the date and time for your trial before you leave court that day.
 You will be given a printed copy of your trial date and time.
-Please be sure to be at Court on time for your trial.
+Please be sure to be on time for your trial.

-You should bring your witnesses with you on the date of your trial.
+Bring any witnesses with you on the date of your trial.
 If you have pictures or papers that you want to use at your trial, you should bring those with you also.

+“Guilty” means that you admit to the charge(s).
 The judge will find you guilty and impose sentence.
 In most cases this means your case will be done that day.

 “No Contest” means that you are not admitting to the charge(s), but you also do not dispute the paperwork which has been provided to the judge by the police or prosecutor.

+A plea of “No Contest” cannot be used against you as an admission of your guilt in any future civil or criminal cases.
+However, when you plead “No Contest,” that means that you are willing to let the judge decide your case without a trial.
 The judge can find you “Guilty” if all the paperwork is in order.
 If you are found guilty, the judge will then impose sentence.
-In most cases, this means your case will be finished that day in front of the judge.
+In most cases, this means your case will be finished that day.

 Information Regarding Court Costs